F35H/BBounce/README.md

 #TODO

 * Finish the loading screen by finishing text and adding bezier curves
-* Fix Button Class to work with Init and not New
+* Fix Buttons, possibly by changing to UI coordinates
-* Test Atom to check for apparent issue
+* Add sub menus
-* If issue does not persist, update all other classes
+* Finish SubMenu Class and sMenBtn Class